 Soon the nursery qualified to receive funds through the Community Chest (today's United Way).
 Chissell, an experienced social worker and educator, served as its first director.
 Helen Day and Edith Allen raised funds and planned programs with special focus on helping the poorest families.
 Hopkins House incorporated on August 9, 1939.

 During these early years, Hopkins House had little or no money to pay for the services people needed.
-But what the organization lacked in funds, it more than made up in community involvement.
+But what the organization lacked in funds, it more than made up for in community involvement.
 Edith Allen and Helen Day, Hopkins House's first secretary, helped to originate "Negro History Week" in Alexandria's public schools -- a first in segregated Alexandria.
 After many efforts to identify funding, City Councilman Albert Smoot secured a grant of $95.67 from the City to support Hopkins House programs.
 With these funds, Edith Allen organized Girl Scout Troop #16 and Helen Day formed Brownie Troop #8.
 Other activities soon followed.